ruricolist/infix-math/README.md

 - logior, logorc1, logorc2, lognor
 - min, max
 - over

-Operator precedence parsing in Infix-Math is reliable – it uses Dijkstra’s [shunting yard][] algorithm.

 Operations at the same level of precedence are always evaluated left-to-right.